 Avg.
 Time EV Drivers Charge at Fast Food Restaurant Locations

 In a suburban area, there might be several of these kinds of restaurants within a couple of blocks of each other.
 They are all within easy driving distance, all have similar menus, and all have mid-range pricing.
 All encourage customers to sit down and take their time with a large, fun menu.
 Customers with time for sit-down, casual dining have a lot of choices, and no particular reason to choose one restaurant among the many choices.

 Why should a diner choose one over another?
-Give EV drivers an immediate reason to choose yours by installing electric vehicle driving stations.
+Give EV drivers an immediate reason to choose your restaurant by installing electric vehicle driving stations.
 EV drivers are loyal to those who support environmental issues and are customer-focused, thinking of the needs of EV drivers.
 In fact, contemporary casual restaurants, which often serve healthy food or minimize their carbon footprint, are particularly good matches for EV charging stations and send a consistent message to consumers.

 If a group is going out to a restaurant and even one person in that group has an EV, odds are greatly increased the group will go to the restaurant with a charging station at their friend’s request, rather another restaurant where food and prices are nearly identical.
 The EV driver can fuel up while they eat instead of searching across town for a charging station later in their evening.

 Even if you think few of your customers drive EVs, installing a charger can still be good for business.
 When your restaurant chooses to join a network, your EV equipment appears on special maps that electric car drivers utilize to find locations to plug in and charge.
 These maps are easily accessible to anyone who owns a smartphone.
 Having your restaurant appear on Google apps can increase your business with all customers, and literally put your restaurant on the map!